Skip to main content

 If English is not the first language you learned at home in childhood and the language primarily used for reading, writing, listening and speaking, you will be required to demonstrate your English language proficiency.

-Step 6: Register for the REx-PN/provisional registration approval
+Step 6: Register for the REx-PN/provisional licensure approval

 Once you have satisfactorily met all the requirements above, we will email you instructions on how to register and pay for the REx-PN directly with the exam provider, Pearson Vue.